-It has been some time since I posted new material on my website, I know.
-I put humor writing on hold for the most part this past year to focus on my dramatic works.
+It has been some time since I posted new material here, I know.
+I put humor writing, social media, and hobbies on hold this past year or so to focus on my dramatic works.

 After nearly 20 years of practice, maybe 15 of those serious, I find my path as a writer at a most difficult stage.

-After all, I’ve penned three novels, two humor essay collections, a book on religion and philosophy, a 110-000-word memoir no one will ever see, a couple hundred poems, stacks of journals, and at least 3,000 news stories in addition to I-don’t-know-how-many editorials, anecdotes, and pieces I’m not really sure how to classify.
-(Not to mention a few dirty stories about naughty stewardesses.)
+After all, I’ve penned four novels (unpublished), two humor essay collections, a book on religion and philosophy, a 110-000-word memoir no one will ever see, a couple hundred poems, stacks of journals, and at least 3,000 news stories in addition to I-don’t-know-how-many editorials, anecdotes, and pieces I’m not really sure how to classify.

-Thing is, now that I’ve actually begun submitting my work—something I have avoided out of sheer terror these decades—I see more and more agents and publishers demanding a writer have a robust “author platform” consisting of scads of Facebook and Twitter followers, as well as a highly trafficked blog.
+Thing is, now I’ve actually begun submitting my work this past two years—something I had avoided out of sheer terror these decades—I see more and more agents and publishers demanding a writer have a robust “author platform” consisting of scads of Facebook and Twitter followers, as well as a highly trafficked blog.

 I don’t have any of those things.
-For whatever reason, as witty (go ahead, roll your eyes—I am) as I think I am, I’ve had real trouble with engagement.
+For whatever reason, I’ve had real trouble with engagement.

 When people like celebrities with zero writing ability are able to land big book deals, it’s obvious just how important the platform is.

 To make matters worse, I impatiently went ahead and self-published a few books in recent years.

 It was lazy.

 And it is forever … since Amazon will not let you take a book off its listings no matter how much you beg or swear … or promise to love them longtime.